ploink/psumon/README.md

 The firmware has a provision for calibration.
 All you need to do after programming is to connect it to a reference supply for the first time and it wil measure and store the reference values.
 The PSU in one of my computers is accurate to about 1.5% so I just used that, but if you plan to sell this product, you should really make a good calibration setup.

 Note that even when you use precision resistors, the 1.1V reference inside the MCU is really not accurate enough to skip the calibration step!

+## To wrap it up
+It is strongly recommended to protect the PCB from shorts inside your computer case.
+Wrapping it in 30mm diameter transparant heatshrink tubing will do the job.